nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The lesson index must be a valid index number shown in the lesson list of the student.

-* You can edit all fields of a lesson.
+* You can delete all homework of a lesson by typing `hw/` without any arguments.<br>
+  e.g. `ledit 2 1 hw/` will remove all existing homework pieces from the 1st lesson of the 2nd student in the displayed list.

 * You cannot change the lesson's type (i.e. recurring and makeup).